 - manage its affairs to achieve best value in the use of its resources and safeguard its assets

-- ensure that annual accounts are prepared in accordance with legislation (Local Authority Accounts (Scotland) Regulations 2014) and proper accounting practices (Code of Practice on Local Authority Accounting in the United Kingdom and
+- ensure that annual accounts are prepared in accordance to legislation (Local Authority Accounts (Scotland) Regulations 2014) and proper accounting practices (Code of Practice on Local Authority Accounting in the United Kingdom) and

 The primary financial statements consist of:

-A number of other statements and detailed explanatory notes, which provide additional information, are also included within the Annual Accounts 2016-17.
+A number of other statements and detailed explanatory notes, which provide additional information, are also included within the Annual Accounts.